wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 | accLat | Latency for accessing tha tag array, ignoring contention |
 | invLat | Latency for invalidating a block in the array, ignoring contention |
 {:.mbtablestyle}

+### Tag Array

+The tag array object is defined in file cache\_array.h.
+Tag arrays are one-dimensional array of address tags that can be accessed using a single index.
+Although some cache organization may divide the array into associative sets, the 1-D array abstraction is still used for identifying a cache block.
+All tag arrays must inherit from the base class, `CacheArray`, which provides three methods: `lookup()`, `preinsert()`, and `postinsert()`.
+The lookup method returns the index of the block if its address is found in the tag array, or -1 if not found.
+Optionally, the lookup method will also change the replacement metadata of the cache line, which is indicated by the `updateReplacement` flag in the argument list.
+The `preinsert()` method is called before inserting a new address tag into the tag array.
+This method will search the tag array for an empty slot to store inserted tag.
+If an empty slot cannot be found, as should be the majority of the cases, an existing slot will be made empty first by writing back the current block data, and then returning its index.
+The address to be written back is returned to the caller via the last argument, `wbLineAddr`, and the index of the selected slot is the returned value. `postinsert()` will actually store the new address tag into the target slot given both the address and the index of the slot.